kAIto47802/notist/docs/quickstart.rst

 Register Existing Functions or Methods to be Monitored
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also register an existing function or method to be monitored using the :func:`~notist._core.register` function.
+You can also use :func:`~notist._core.register` to register an existing function or method to be monitored.
 This function corresponds to applying the :func:`~notist._core.watch` decorator to an existing function or method.

 If you want to monitor existing functions from libraries: